Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Visual-Inertial Kinematics and Pose Estimation

 where $\boldsymbol{\Pi} = ^T$ is the selection matrix with $\mathbf e_i$ being a $3\times1$ unit vector with the $i$th element of 1, $n_l(t)$ and $n_r(t)$ are the odometry noise modeled as zero-mean white Gaussian.
 With slight abuse of notation, we define $ \mathbf{n}_o = ^\top$.

 By using ${}^{\mathbf O{(t)}}{\mathbf{v}}$ and ${^{\mathbf O(t)} \boldsymbol \omega}$, the wheel odometry based kinematic equations are given by:

 where we model the noise of the ICR kinematic parameter $\boldsymbol \xi$ by using a random walk process, and $\mathbf n_{ \xi}$ is characterized by zero-mean white Gaussian noise.
-The motivation of using $\mathbf n_{ \xi}$ is to capture time-varying characteristics of $\boldsymbol \xi$, caused by changes in road conditions, tire pressures, center of mass, and so on.
+The motivation of using $\mathbf n_{ \xi}$ is to capture time-varying characteristics of $\boldsymbol \xi$, caused by changes in road conditions, tire pressures, center of mass.
 It is important to point out that, unlike sensor extrinsic calibration in which parameters can be modeled as constant parameters, e.g., $^C \dot{\mathbf p}_I = \mathbf 0$ in~\cite{kelly2011visual}, $\boldsymbol{\xi}$ must be modeled as a time-varying variable.

 To propagate pose estimates in a stochastic estimator, we describe the process starting from the estimates $\hat{\mathbf{x}}_{ O_{k-1}} = \left[ {}^{\mathbf{G}}\hat{\mathbf{p}}^T_{\mathbf{O}_{k-1}}, {}^{\mathbf G}_{\mathbf{O}_{k-1}}\hat{ \mathbf{q}}^T, \hat{ \boldsymbol{\xi}}^T_{k-1} \right]^T$.
-Once the instantaneous local velocities of the robot (see Eq.~\ref{eq:map to vw}) are available, we integrate the differential equations in Eq.~\ref{eq:odom predict evo} over the time interval $t\in \left(t_{k-1}, t_{k} \right)$ by all the intermediate odometer measurements $\mathcal{O}_m$, and obtain the predicted robot pose and kinematic parameters at the newest keyframe time $t_k$.
+Once the instantaneous local velocities of the robot (see Eq.~\eqref{eq:map to vw}) are available, we integrate the differential equations in Eq.~\eqref{eq:odom predict evo} over the time interval $t\in \left(t_{k-1}, t_{k} \right)$ by all the intermediate odometer measurements $\mathcal{O}_m$, and obtain the predicted robot pose and kinematic parameters at the newest keyframe time $t_k$.
 This process can be characterized by $ \hat{\mathbf{x}}_{ O_k} = f \left( {\hat{\mathbf{x}}}_{{O}_{k-1}}, \mathcal{O}_m \right)$.
 Therefore, the odometer-induced kinematic constraint can be generically written in the following form:

-where ${\bm \Lambda_{O}} $ represents the inverse covariance (information) obtained via propagation process.
-To formulate Eq.~\ref{eq:odom cost function} in the stochastic estimator, error state characteristics also need to be computed since linearization of the propagation function $f$ consists of Jacobian matrices with respect to error states.
-We start with the continuous-time error state model, by linearizing Eq.~\ref{eq:odom predict evo}:
+where ${\bm \Lambda_{O}} $ represents the inverse covariance (information) obtained via propagation process, and ``$\boxminus$" denotes the minus operation on manifold~\cite{barfoot2017state}.
+To formulate Eq.~\eqref{eq:odom cost function} in the stochastic estimator, error state characteristics also need to be computed since linearization of the propagation function $f$ consists of Jacobian matrices with respect to error states.
+We start with the continuous-time error state model, by linearizing Eq.~\eqref{eq:odom predict evo}: